fnwiya/dotfiles/setup/.emacs.d/README.md

 ## initialize

-1.clone this repository to home
+0. clone this repository to home
-2.start emacs and auto-install pkg
+0. start emacs and auto-install pkg
-3.restart emacs
+0. restart emacs